SeriousGuy888/HatapediaSvelte/src/content/articles/Arvi.md

 Arvi was the designer, builder, and destroyer of the [[Scammington Bar]] in [[Scammington]].

-### Poems About the Scammington Bar
+## Poetry

+>[!quote] "no toby =" by Arvi, 2023-01-05
+> no toby = no bonwe
+> boner\*

-Arvi wrote a couple of poems around the time he was building the Scammington Bar.
+Arvi also wrote a couple of poems around the time he was building the Scammington Bar.
 They are as follows.

 >[!quote] "What is the net" by Arvi, 2023-01-18
 > What is the net